Ascend/ModelZoo-PyTorch/README.md

 # Welcome to Ascend ModelZoo

 To make it easier for developers to enjoy the benefits of Ascend ModelZoo, we are continuing to add typical networks and related pre-trained models.
-If you have any needs, open an issue on [Gitee](https://gitee.com/ascend/modelzoo/issues) or [ModelZoo](https://bbs.huaweicloud.com/forum/forum-726-1.html), and we will response to it in a timely manner.
+If you have any needs, open an issue on [Gitee](https://gitee.com/ascend/modelzoo/issues) , and we will response to it in a timely manner.

 ## Contribution

-Before you start, read the [notice](https://gitee.com/ascend/modelzoo/blob/master/contrib/CONTRIBUTING.md) first.
+Before you start, read the [notice](https://gitee.com/ascend/modelzoo/blob/master/CONTRIBUTING.md) first.

 Thank you!